日本語 English

 Initiatives Aimed at Advancing New Fundamental Safety Measures

-In fiscal 2022, we defined three issues and seven strategies for new fundamental safety measures, which were incorporated into specific measures at the Head Office, Works, and domestic subsidiaries and affiliates.
-In fiscal 2022, in addition to the dialogue between Head Office management and Works, improvement and implementation of existing activities such as education, safety culture assessment, and deployment of advanced RA, we have begun deploying new fundamental safety measures, such as work style reform at Works, training of young employees, empowerment of women in the workplace, and deployment of autonomous career measures.
+We defined three issues and seven strategies for new fundamental safety measures, which are incorporated into specific measures at the Head Office, Works, and domestic subsidiaries and affiliates.
+In fiscal 2023 as well, in addition to the existing dialogue between Head Office management and Works, we will continue to carry out education, safety culture assessment, and advanced risk assessment (RA), work style reform for Works, foster young employees, promote women's activities, and develop autonomous career measures, while expanding the scope of these measures to our affiliates and to the entire Group.

 "Issues and Strategies" for New Fundamental Safety Measures